 Camino Financial has an easy application process.
 We won’t ask for a down payment or information about the equipment.

 Equipment Financing Requirements

-Many lenders will want the borrower to have a good credit score and credit history, both personal and business.
+Many lenders want the borrower to have a good credit score and credit history.

-Keep in mind that there are other basic loan requirements, such as a set number of years in business and a minimum amount of annual revenue.
+Keep in mind that other basic equipment financing requirements exist, such as a set number of years in business and minimum annual revenue.

-Some lenders may ask you to submit a business plan, which could include:
+Some may ask you to submit a business plan, which could include: